ietf/wiki.ietf.org/group/iab/Multi-Stake-Holder-Platform.md

 Action 4: Develop technical specification for design & verify traceability

 #### IETF/IAB input to Rolling Plan
-The Trusted Execution Environment (TEE) is a secure area of a processor.
-The TEE provides security features such as isolated execution and integrity of Trusted Applications, along with provisions for maintaining the confidentiality of their assets.
-In general terms, the TEE offers an execution space that provides a higher level of security than a "rich" operating system and more functionality than a secure element.
-For example, implementations of the TEE concept have been developed by ARM and Intel, using the TrustZone and the SGX technology, respectively.

-To programmatically install, update, and delete applications in a TEE, he [Trusted Execution Environment Provisioning (teep)](https://datatracker.ietf.org/wg/teep/about/) Working Group is developing the Trusted Execution Environment Provisioning protocol to run between a service within the TEE on a given device, a relay application or service access point on the device's network stack and a server-side infrastructure that interacts with and optionally maintains the applications.
-Some tasks are security sensitive and the server side requires information about the device characteristics in the form of attestation and the device-side may require information about the server.

 The [Supply Chain Integrity, Tranparency, and Trust (scitt)](https://datatracker.ietf.org/wg/scitt/about/) Working Group works to define a set of interoperable building blocks that will allow implementers to build integrity and accountability into software supply chain systems to help assure trustworthy operation.
 For example, a public computer interface system could report its software composition that can then be compared against known software compositions or certifications for such a device thereby giving confidence that the system is running the software expected and has not been modified, either by attack or accident, in the supply chain.